potatopotati/SC1015-mini-project/README.md

 ## Problem statement:

+1. What factors affect Student Grades the most?
-Are we able to predict a students' grades based on its attributes?
+2. Are we able to predict a students' grades based on those factors?

 ## Contributions:
 1.